 An Interview with Mario Cuomo

 Lese Dunton: You have said that our mission is to repair the universe, and God will measure us by our effort.
-Could you talk a bit about that?
+Could you talk about that?

 Mario Cuomo: I guess the older you get the more urgent the question gets, and that is: why was I put here in the first place?
 I think most of us escape that question for most of our lives, and some of us for all of our life because we're so occupied with dealing with survival.